mit-ll-trusted-autonomy/iitchs/README.md

 <!--\[INSERT HERE WHEN WE HAVE PUBLIC GITHUB REPO URL\]-->

-Please consider citing the following papers that establish the theoretical basis for IITCHS:
+If you use this code in your work, please consider citing the following papers:

 [Scalable and Robust Algorithms for Task-Based Coordination From High-Level Specifications (ScRATCHeS)](https://ieeexplore.ieee.org/document/9663414)